MichaelLLi/evalITR/README.md

 This is an example using the `star` dataset (for more information about the dataset, please use `?star`).

-We first load the dataset and specify outcome variables (reading, math, and writing scores) and covariates we want to include in the model.
+We first load the dataset and specify both outcome variables (reading, math, and writing scores) and covariates we want to include in the model.
 Then we use a series of machine learning algorithms to estimate the heterogeneous effects of small classes on educational attainment.
 We use 20% as a budget constraint and tuned the